Logano bumps Byron on next-to-last lap for Darlington win - NewsBreak

 PARKING SPOT

-Kyle Busch’s day ended after he couldn’t avoid running into Brad Keselowski after the Roush Fenway racer tagged the wall right in front of Busch.
+Kyle Busch’s day ended after he couldn’t avoid getting hit by Brad Keselowski after the Roush Fenway racer tagged the wall in front of Busch.
 A frustrated Busch rode his No. 18 car to pit road and left it there , walking off into his trailer.

 A tow truck had to hook up the Joe Gibbs Racing machine and move it to the garage.
 Busch had led 19 laps early in the race.